Darius Gaiden: Release

 Darius Gaiden was released in Japan in September 1994, and in North America in November.
 In promotional material, Taito advertised the game's new mechanics and more serious tone in promotional flyers.
 In the months after its debut, an updated version named Darius Gaiden Extra Edition was released.
 Extra Edition changes the level progression system slightly by swapping out easier levels with those that are much harder.
 It also provides minor alterations to the gameplay, such as increasing the rate of fire and removing the cap on the number of black hole bombs that can be carried.
 Extra Edition also has a gameplay mode that converts the branching stage paths into one long, singular run through every level.

 The game has been ported to several consoles.
 It was first released on the Sega Saturn on December 15, 1995, in Japan.
 This version was released a year later in North America, where it was published by Acclaim Entertainment as part of its publishing deal with Taito.
 The Saturn version is a near-perfect port, with slight alterations to the soundtrack to accommodate for system limitations.
 A PlayStation version was released in Japan on December 20, 1996, which adds new computer-generated animated scenes.
 This version was developed by BEC.
 The 2005 compilation Taito Legends 2 includes Darius Gaiden.
-Darius Gaiden is also included in Darius Cozmic Collection, released in 2019 for the Nintendo Switch.
+Darius Gaiden is also included in Darius Cozmic Collection, released in 2019 for the Nintendo Switch, 2020 for PlayStation 4, and 2021 for Windows.